harrisonglotz/nrhp/README.md

 # NRHP
-This project's goal is to create a database from current National Register of Historic Places listings and provide the current listings in a given locality.
+These scripts create a database from current National Register of Historic Places listings and provide the current listings in a given locality.

 # Future Ideas
 This project is still a work in progress and I hope to implement these features in the future: